×

 What residency documents or visas did I need if I will be in Antiguo Cuscatlan for a while?

 "If you are planning to stay in Antiguo Cuscatlan for an extended period, you will need to obtain the appropriate visa or residency documents.
 The type of visa you need will depend on the purpose of your stay.
 If you are visiting for tourism, you may not need a visa if your stay is less than 90 days.
 However, you will need a passport that is valid for at least six months beyond the date of your entry into the country.
 If you are planning to work or study in El Salvador, you will need to apply for a specific visa that corresponds to your purpose of stay.
 This could be a work visa or a student visa.
 For long-term stays, you may need to apply for a temporary or permanent residency permit.
 This will require you to provide proof of financial means to support yourself during your stay, as well as other documents such as a police clearance certificate and medical certificate.
 It's important to note that visa and residency requirements can change, so it's always a good idea to check with the nearest Salvadoran embassy or consulate before you travel.
-Also, overstaying your visa in El Salvador can result in fines and possible deportation, so it's important to ensure you have the correct documents and that they are valid for the duration of your stay," remarked one foreigner who made the move to Antiguo Cuscatlan.
+Also, overstaying your visa in El Salvador can result in fines and possible deportation, so it's important to ensure you have the correct documents and that they are valid for the duration of your stay," said one person in Antiguo Cuscatlan.

 What cultural blunders should I try to avoid making in Antiguo Cuscatlan?